pascal-felique/NNCV/README.md

 This folder contains the outputs of the slurm jobs that were run for training the models:

-Outputs 1-5 belong to Curriculum Learning run 1 (no weight decay during training)
+Outputs 1-5 belong to Curriculum Learning Run 1 (no weight decay during training)

-Outputs 6-10 belong to Curriculum Learning run 2 (weight decay during training)
+Outputs 6-10 belong to Curriculum Learning Run 2 (weight decay during training)

-Outputs 11-15 belong to Curriculum Learning and Knowledge Distillation run 1 (no weight decay during training)
+Outputs 11-15 belong to Curriculum Learning Run 3 (with Knowledge Distillation) (no weight decay during training)

-Outputs 16-20 belong to Curriculum Learning and Knowledge Distillation run 2 (weight decay during training)
+Outputs 16-20 belong to Curriculum Learning Run 4 (with Knowledge Distillation) (weight decay during training)

-### Resolutions for images and patches used in the curriculum
+Outputs 21-25 belong to Curriculum Learning Run 1 (with Dice Loss component) (no weight decay during training)

+New trained models that will be available

+Outputs 26-30 belong to Curriculum Learning Run 2 (with Dice Loss component) (weight decay during training)

+Not available due to time constraints

+Outputs 31-35 belong to Curriculum Learning Run 3 (with Knowledge Distillation) (with Dice Loss component) (no weight decay during training)

+New trained models that will be available

+Outputs 36-40 belong to Curriculum Learning Run 4 (with Knowledge Distillation) (with Dice Loss component) (weight decay during training)

+Not available due to time constraints

+### Measurements

+- **measurements/**:

 - **Resolutions for Images and Patches.xlsx**:

 This is an Excel sheet with the choice of resolutions for images and patches that are used during Curriculum Learning.

-### Durations of simulations

 - **Durations for Simulations.xlsx**:

 This is an Excel sheet with the durations of the simulations to indicate that training becomes more difficult when moving further through the curriculum.

-### Efficiency of trained models

 - **Evaluation of Efficiency on Validation Dataset.xlsx**: